Turtles Can Fly: Plot

+Production

+2 weeks after the fall of Saddam Hussein's regime, Ghobadi filmed a few scenes for the film on his camcorder in Iraq.
+He was inspired to make the film by observing the footage of children he had recorded, returning to the country illegally because the crew was not granted permission to enter.
+The crew, each possessing a small camera, searched the northeastern area of Iraq for actors and locations.
+Only 20% of the film's script had been written when Ghobadi arrived in the country.
+With the exception of the cinematographer and sound designer, the entire cast and crew was Iraqi.
+The Barzani government gave the production 20 bodyguards for protection due to the unstable environment post-invasion.
+Ghobadi described the film as "an anti-war movie without slogans", and chose the title to make viewers think the film was made by Disney.

 Reception

 Critical response

 On the review aggregator Rotten Tomatoes, the film holds an approval rating of 88% based on 73 reviews, with an average rating of 7.70/10.
 The site's critical consensus reads "Set in Iraq after the fall of Saddam, Turtles Can Fly is being hailed as extraordinary, moving, and lyrical."
 On Metacritic, the film has a weighted average score of 85 out of 100, based on 31 critics, indicating "universal acclaim".

 Film critic Roger Ebert gave the film four out of four stars, describing the film's story as "the actual lives of refugees, who lack the luxury of opinions because they are preoccupied with staying alive in a world that has no place for them".
 David Sterritt of The Christian Science Monitor praised the film saying, "Superb acting and authentic details energize this rare Iran/Iraq coproduction.".
 Michael Koresky of IndieWire praised the film writing, "Rarely does a film feel this urgent, like a message in a bottle accidentally washed ashore."

 The film was included in the list of best war movies of all time by Jacob Osborn and Megan Drillinger of News Channel Nebraska, where it was placed on the 35th position.